LearnWeb3DAO/Layer2/README.md

 Layer 2 solutions fall in one of these data-availability situations:
 ![](https://i.imgur.com/TWmjV4H.png)

+> NOTE: On-chain and off-chain in this context particularly refers to the MAIN Layer 1 chain.
+On-chain means data is available on the Layer 1 main chain, and off-chain means it is NOT available on the Layer 1 main chain, though it *may* be available on the Layer 2 chain.

 Both rollup techniques store data on-chain by posting verifiable proofs on the main chain, but ZKR's use validity proofs which are verified upon posting, whereas OR's rely on `challengers` to catch fraudulent proofs.

-On the other hand, Plasma chains store most data off-chain, and only need to touch main-chain usually when there is a dispute.
+On the other hand, Plasma chains store most data off the main chain, and only need to touch main-chain usually when there is a dispute.
 At best, they would post snapshots to the main chain without a proof attached.
 So if you trust the Plasma chain, then only does the snapshot help.
 Similar to OR's, the snapshots are considered to be valid by default unless a dispute is raised.

 We will now look at Validiums and Volitions.

 #### Validium Chains

-Validium works very similar to ZK rollups except data is stored off-chain.
-Since transaction data is not published on-chain, this introduces new trust assumptions as users must trust an operator to make data available when it is needed.
+Validium works very similar to ZK rollups except data is stored off the main chain.
+Since transaction data is not published on the main chain, this introduces new trust assumptions as users must trust an operator to make data available when it is needed.
 This is typically achieved through a committee of known entities who stake their business reputation on being reliable data providers.
 If an L2 node operator stops servicing withdrawal requests, this committee will make its copy of the data publicly available.

 It is important to note that Validium is a type of data-availability situation, and does not concern itself with how transactions are executed.
 Typically you can use a Validium approach with ZKR based transaction execution.